Consensys/doc.goquorum/docs/HowTo/Use/adding_nodes.md

     !!! note

-        Where you obtain this from will be dependent on the network.
+        Where you obtain the genesis file from will be dependent on the network.
 You may get it from an existing peer, or a network operator, or elsewhere entirely.

 1. If you are using permissioning or peer-to-peer discovery, see the [extra options](#extra-options).